Research Projects, PUBLICATIONS and Collaborations

 HABSBURG encounters with Native america

-In June 2023 at the conference Habsburg Encounters with Native America, hosted by the Botstiber Institute and the University of Innsbruck, I presented research on how Indigenous peoples of the Americans were depicted in Habsburg performance and festival culture between 1500-1700.
-My paper will be published in a volume on the topic of Habsburg/Native American Encounters by Central European University Press in 2024.
+Research I presented at the conference Habsburg Encounters with Native America, hosted by the Botstiber Institute and the University of Innsbruck, was published in the 2025 volume Habsburg Encounters with Native America.
+Familiar Strangers (CEU Press).
+My chapter contribution explores how Indigenous peoples of the Americans were depicted in Habsburg performance and festival culture between 1500-1700.
+The entire book is available open access with the link below.

 Master Drawings 2022 Ricciardi Prize